 Check the heart.
 When a tough talk is stamped PAST DUE, the temptation is to focus on yourself and 'get it off your chest'.
 Not a good idea.
-Every successful conversation of this nature starts with a rehearsal of your motivation.
+Every successful conversation of this nature must start with a rehearsal of your motivation.
 Have I owned my part in the broken partnership?
-Are my reasons for initiating this conversation motivated by my commitment to the person's best interests?

 Create the context.
 Tough talks should never feel like a blindside.
 Preset the encounter: "Jerry, I'm glad that we can meet tomorrow.
 Beyond the normal things for us to catch up on, I have some important thoughts for us to discuss."
 Once in the meeting, create a mental mindset of being seated side-by-side (a partnership posture) instead of being seated across from each other (a confrontational posture).
-William Ury in his practical book Getting Past No captures this well when he says "...turn face-to-face confrontation into side-by-side problem-solving."
-In the presence and under the guidance of God Himself, you are working TOGETHER to figure out a shared concern.
+William Ury in his intensely practical book Getting Past No captures this well when he says "...turn face-to-face confrontation into side-by-side problem-solving."
+In short, you are working TOGETHER to figure out a shared concern.